NathalyCristinaS/NathalyCristinaS/README.md

 <img src="https://i.imgur.com/VUBtXys.gif" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen/>

-**NathalyCristinaS/NathalyCristinaS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Alpha7 Software Developer
 - 🌱 I’m currently learning ...